 Apparently, Plov is the ultimate Uzbek dish.
 The ingredients are generally roasted at the beginning.
 The carrots and onions are first up and then meat, rice etc are all added in.

 The photo you can see here is a gentleman at the market with a rather large pan in the early stages of cooking Plov.

 9. Have a spa treatment that takes in the natural ingredients – Whisking!

-So firstly this has nothing to do with eggs but it has much to do with boiling – but you will be the element that boils!
-I was lucky (?) enough to be whisked by a Russian from arctic Siberia Stanislavsky (no idea if that is the correct spelling but sounds right).
+So firstly this has nothing to do with eggs but it has much to do with boiling – but you will be the element that boils.
+I was lucky (?) enough to be whisked by a Russian from Arctic Siberia Stanislavsky (no idea if that is the correct spelling but it sounds right).

-Then he sort of fanned them near my body which got very hot!
-Then he started kind of smacking them on me and then leaning on the branches whilst they were on me.
+Then he fanned them near my body which got very hot.
+Then he started smacking them on me and leaning on the branches whilst they were on me.
 It was intensely hot at first but then absolutely fine.